Code-Institute-Submissions/inline-6-overnight/README.md

 #### Fixed Bugs

-Countless bugs were found and fixed during the creation of this blog - the list is long, but here are the most memorable ones:
+Countless bugs were found and fixed during the creation of this e-Commerce website - the list is long, but here are the most memorable ones:

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•

-•
+• The Store/home page would throw an error if there were any products without an image.
+Solution: Add the imageURL method to the product model

+• The updateUserOrder function in cart.js would return an error because a CSRF token was not being sent.
+Solution: Usually, a CSRF token is sent in a form by passing it in within a form using {% csrf_token %} but, because JavaScript is being used to send data and a form is not actually being submitted, it was necessary to create a token and pass it in with the POST data (Django’s documentation – https://docs.djangoproject.com/en/3.0/ref/csrf/#ajax – provided a workaround to create a customized CSRF token)

+• When the user checked out, the CSRF token was not being created on the first submission or when the user checked out in incognito mode.
+So, when the user submits data, the POST data requires a CSRF token to be processed in the view but, for some reason but, in incognito mode or when the user checked out for the first time, the CSRF token was not being created (so, a session was not being created and the data was not being sent).
+Solution: the most secure solution that could be found at this stage was adding {% csrf_token %} to the form in checkout.html so the token is generated for that form, and reset the CSRF token value that is submitted with the POST data in the JavaScript code in checkout.html as well

+• A user could go from an empty cart page (with no products) to the checkout page and actually pay (0.00 EUR) for no products.
+Solution: Hide the checkout button on the cart page when there are no products on the cart by wrapping the checkout button in an if statement – {% if items %}

 #### Unfixed Bugs

-•

-•
+• Whenever a user pays for his/her products, he/she gets redirected to the main page and is informed that the payment was completed and that his/her order will be delivered the next working day.
+Immediately, an order is created in the database, and the superuser can see it in the admin area.
+This order will be set as "complete" and there'll be a transaction id number.
+There'll also be a new shipping address (if the user bought any physical products), and each item on the order will be shown separately on the order items tab.
+All good so far but, for some bizarre reason that the creator of this website can't even begin to explain, there's always an empty order (only one) on the orders tab in the admin area for every user/customer who bought something on the website.
+This order is always set as "not complete" and doesn't have a transaction id number.
+Even if the user/customer orders 20 times on the website, there's only an empty order (again, only one) on the order's list for that user/customer, which will become that user/customer's next order the next time he/she orders something on the website.
+For example, Alice orders something and pays, and order 50 is created in the admin area.
+Her order 50 is set to "complete" and has a transaction id number, so all is correct.
+But order 51 was also automatically created for Alice, set to "not complete" and with no transaction id number.
+It'll stay there as order 51 until Alice comes back to the website (a few weeks later, for example, and after many other customers ordered many times on the website) and orders again.
+Alice's order is created as normal, set to "complete" and with a transaction id number - order 75, for example.
+This new order - order 75 - is that empty order 51 that was automatically created for Alice and was hanging empty in the order list.
+It no longer exists as such - it's now the completed order 75 - and a new empty order (set to "not complete" and with no transaction id number) was, again, automatically created for Alice - order 76 - and will stay there until Alice buys something on the website again (it'll be used for her next order).
+This doesn't affect the normal order functionality of the website at all (this was even ran by tutors in Code Institute and it wasn't considered a big thing, it's just something the website does), but it's a silly bug that the creator of this website just couldn't get rid of, and a lot of time was spent trying to do so.
+Hopefully, the Assessment Team will see it the same way and no harm will come from this.

 ## Deployment

 GitHub is not built to handle backend languages like Python or frameworks like Django, so Heroku was used to deploy this project (all code was pushed to GitHub as normal, but the website was deployed using Heroku).
-DEBUG was set to False and the database, Stripe and AWS secret keys were hidden in the env.py file.
+DEBUG was set to False and the database, the project and Cloudinary secret keys were hidden in the env.py file.
 The project was deployed using the following steps...

 1. Log in to Heroku.
 2. Click on New in the top-right corner and select Create New App.
 A unique app name must be entered.
 Then, select the region and click on Create App.